eclipsesource/tabris-plugin-firebase/README.md

 Using the same `id` for multiple messages updates an existing notification on the users device.
 Omitting the `id` creates a random id on the device so that each message results in a unique notification.

+## API documentation

+The firebase messaging API is represented as the global object `firebase.Messaging`.

+### `Messaging`

+#### Properties

+All `Messaging` properties are read only.

+##### `instanceId` : _string_

+* A stable identifier that uniquely identifies the app installation.
+Note that on Android the instance id can become invalid as noted in the [documentation](https://firebase.google.com/docs/reference/android/com/google/firebase/iid/FirebaseInstanceId.html).

+##### `token` : _string_

+* A registration `token` to be used on the server side to identify an app installation.
+The registration `token` is always available but can change during the apps lifetime.
+To get notified of a registration token update you should listen for `tokenRefresh` events.

+##### `launchData` : _object_

+* Contains the cloud message data when the app is cold started from a notification.
+There are two scenarios of message data delivery:
+  1. When the app is in the foreground (or running in the background and the user taps on the notification) the `message` event callback is invoked.
+  2. In case the app process is not running and the app is freshly launched (cold started) from a notification, the data contained within that notification is available in the `launchData` object.

+* The recommended way to make sure your app receives all messaging data is to check the `firebase.Messaging.launchData` object on app startup and to register for the `message` event to receive follow-up messages.

+#### Events

+##### `tokenRefresh`

+* The `tokenRefresh` event is fired when the current registration token has changed.
+Check the firebase [documentation](https://firebase.google.com/docs/reference/android/com/google/firebase/iid/FirebaseInstanceId.html) for details when that might be the case.

+###### Parameter:

+* `messaging` : _Messaging_
+  * The `Messaging` object that allows to interact with firebase cloud messaging
+* `token` : _string_
+  * The new registration `token` to send to the server

+##### `message`

+* The `message` event is fired when a cloud message is received by a running app.
+This can either be while the app is in the foreground or the user clicks on a notification while the app is running in the background.
+To get the message data while the app is cold launched from a notification see the `launchData` property.

+###### Parameter:

+* `messaging` : _Messaging_
+  * The `Messaging` object that allows to interact with firebase cloud messaging
+* `data` : _object_
+  * The message `data` object as send from the server side

 ## Compatibility

 Compatible with [Tabris.js 2.0.0](https://github.com/eclipsesource/tabris-js/releases/tag/v2.0.0)

-## Development of the widget
+## Development of the plugin

-While not required by the consumer of the widget, this repository provides Android specific development artifacts.
-These artifacts allow to more easily consume the native source code when developing the native parts of the widget.
+While not required by the consumer of the plugin, this repository provides Android specific development artifacts.
+These artifacts allow to more easily consume the native source code when developing the native parts of the plugin.

 ### Android